retropopulator/PopCAM/README.md

 ### Dependencies

 There are no packages for PopCAM at this time (if you build one let me know!).
-So before you install PopCAM you will need to install the following first:
+So before you install PopCAM you will need to install:

 1. Ruby (1.8 or higher, this should be pre-installed on OSX)
 2. Bundler (run `gem install bundler`)